Enqvy/Mirroring/README.md

 ---

-## Incremental updates
+## Incremental updates & idempotency

 - **GitHub releases** – the script remembers the tag of the last mirrored release.
-  If the tag hasn’t changed, the whole release is **skipped**.
+  If the tag hasn’t changed, the entire release is **skipped completely** – no files are downloaded, overwritten, or pushed.
 - **Direct downloads** – once a direct URL has been downloaded, it’s recorded in `state.json`.
 The same URL will never be downloaded again.

 This keeps your repository small and the runs fast.
+No redundant commits are created, and the push step automatically avoids empty pushes.

 ---